EinScan HX (handheld object scanning)

 Process step description

 1. Start EXScan HX Application, with the scanner plugged in and turned on.
+Ensure all the other scanners connected to the scanning computer are turned off.

 Process step description